juepi/ESP-Mini-Base/README.md

 * 1x ADC attenuator with input selection (3V3 rail, 5V rail or external pin)
 * 1x Pushbutton
 * 3V3 and 5V I2C Pullups for default I2C pins of S2 and D1 Mini
+* 5V LDO linear regulator for power supply up to 12V

 The board has been designed in a way to allow you maximum flexibility.
 Every function needs to be enabled via solder jumpers on the bottom PCB side (for default wiring), or you may wire different IOs to the according pin headers on the board.
 The only exclusion are the 8 IOs wired to the 2 level shifters, which are hard wired and cannot be changed.
 The IOs have been selected to allow you level-shifted SPI or I2C for both S2 and D1 boards.